gumosun/GA-project2/README.md

-# GA-project2-Proposal
+# MyResRating

 ### How-to-use
-1. Users have to log in
+1. Users have to log in and register
-1. You can search the restaurant's review or wirte one
+1. You can search the restaurant's review by name or give your own review
 1. Allow users to edit and delete the review

 ### Wireframe